 Source: Tabitha Brown

-Tabitha Brown is a vegan food influencer known not only for her vegan recipe videos, but also her energetic personality and positivity.
-She has large social media following and has been featured on many sites, pages, and channels for her work.
+Tabitha Brown is a vegan food influencer known not only for her vegan recipe videos, but also for her energetic personality and positivity.
+She has a large social media following and has been featured on many sites, pages, and channels for her work.
 She also gives talks about the positive impact of going plant-based on her health and well-being.
 Brown cooks all different types of food and most of the recipes are simple and accessible.
 You can follow her Instagram and check out her website to keep up with her!

 2. Babette Davis